o8ruza8o/isocline_curve/README.md

 length.

-In our case, the angle A = 0 and we are looking for a curve with normals perpendicular to a given V.
+In our case, the angle A = 0 and we are looking for a curve with normals perpendicular to the given V.

 Assuming a closed differentiable surface in mesh representation, get all the faces that have a normal close enough to perpendicular to the given vector and try to